 Besides having a strong conceptual understanding and the ability to apply theories, this subject also requires students to develop practical skills through various types of hands-on experiments.
 The teaching and learning programmes based on this syllabus will feature a wide variety of learning experiences designed to promote inquiry and will eventually provide the students with a good foundation that is relevant in the future practice of science.

 The broad content structure include:

 - Experimental Chemistry

-- Atomic Structure & Stoichoimetry (Calculation)
+- Matter structure and properties

+- Chemical calculations

 - Chemistry of Reactions

 - Periodicity

-- Atmosphere
+- Maintaining Air Quality

 - Organic Chemistry

 GCE 'O' Level Examination (Pure Sciences)